Not Being Under the Law of God

-The will of God under the New Covenant was us not being under a law.
+The will of the Lord under the New Covenant was us not under the law of God.
 We know this because the Lord does not change.
 (Malachi 3:6) God does not change His spoken words.
 (Psalm 89:34) In addition, He does not change His counsel for humans.
 (Hebrews 6:17) Moreover, He does not change His calling for humans.
 (Romans 11:29) Are we not called by the Lord to be blameless and holy from the beginning?
 For those who disagree, let us look at some of the Old Testament precepts continued in the New Testament.

-Sinning is not how we do not live under the law.
+Sinning over and over is not how we live our lives not under the law.
 A person is justified by good works and not by faith alone.
 (James 2:24) Everyone who practices sin also practices lawlessness, and sin is lawlessness.
 Whoever practices righteousness is righteous, just as the Lord is righteous.
 The one who practices sin is of the devil.
 (1 John 3:4, 7-8) Whoever is born of the Lord does not practice sin.
 No one who does not practice righteousness is of the Lord.
 (1 John 3:9-10) Let the one who is righteous, still practice righteousness; and the one who is holy, still keep themselves holy.”
 (Revelation 22:11) Sinning puts a person under the good laws of the Lord, which define sin.

-Being blameless and holy is how we keep from being under a law.
+Being blameless and holy before God is how we live our lives not under the law.
 Those who endure to the end will be saved.
-(Matthew 10:22, 24:13, Mark 13:13) Work for the food, which endures to eternal life.
+(Mark 13:13) Work for the food, which endures to eternal life.
 (John 6:27) They know the ordinance of God that those who practice such things are worthy of death.
 (Romans 1:32) The doers of the requirements of the Law will be justified.
 (Romans 2:13) Those who practice such things will not inherit the kingdom of the Lord.
 (Galatians 5:21) God chose us from the beginning to be holy and blameless.
 (Ephesians 1:4) We were created for good works, which the Lord prepared beforehand for us to walk in them.
 (Ephesians 2:10) Walk in a manner worthy of the Lord, bearing fruit in every good work.
 (Colossians 1:10) God will give eternal life to those who sin not leading to death.
 (1 John 5:16)

-Doing the will of the Lord is how we keep from being under a law.
+Doing the will of the Lord is how we live our lives not under the law.
 Those who do the will of the Lord who is in heaven will enter.
 (Matthew 7:21-23) You need endurance, so that when you have done the will of God, you may receive the promise of everlasting life.
 (Hebrews 10:36) Live the rest of your time in the flesh for the will of God.
 (1 Peter 4:2) Those who suffer according to the will of God entrust their souls to Him by doing what is right.
 (1 Peter 4:19) The will of God is that humans do what is right in His sight.
 (1 Peter 2:15) Whoever does the will of God will live forever.
 Everyone who practices righteousness is born of God.
 (1 John 2:17, 29)

-Doing righteousness is also how we keep from being under a law.
+Doing righteousness is also how we live our lives not under the law.
 Do not go on presenting the members of your body to sin as instruments of unrighteousness but present yourselves to God as those alive from the dead and your members as instruments of righteousness to God.
 (Romans 6:13) When freed from sin, become slaves of righteousness.
 (Romans 6:18) Present your members as slaves to righteousness, resulting in sanctification.
 (Romans 6:19) Pursue righteousness, godliness, faith, love, perseverance, and gentleness.
 (1 Timothy 6:11) Pursue righteousness, faith, love, and peace.
 (2 Timothy 2:22) Live sensibly, righteously and godly in the present age.
 (Titus 2:11-12) Die to sin and live to righteousness.
 (1 Peter 2:24)

 - Do we nullify the good statutes of God through faith?
 NO!
-On the contrary, we establish the good statutes of God by obeying them.
+On the contrary, we show the good laws of God by obeying them.
 (Romans 3:31)

 - Shall we sin because we are not under the Law but under grace?
 NO!
 (Romans 6:15)